 All right.

-So, you know, is it gonna help Democrats in California when they are gonna give health benefits for illegal immigrants, which is their new proposal, like it's the proposal of Comrade de Blasio in New York or the wealth tax of Elizabeth Warren or the seventy percent uh personal income tax rate, the 90 percent corporate rate, is this gonna sell overall because that's pretty much where every Democrat is.
+So, you know, is it going to help Democrats in California when they're going to give health benefits for illegal immigrants, which is their new proposal, like it's the proposal of Comrade de Blasio in New York or the wealth tax of Elizabeth Warren or the 70% personal income tax rate, the 90% corporate rate?

 Absolutely not.

-It's not gonna sell.
+It's not going to sell.

-Because there's one thing people in America don't like, because last time, four years ago, we were appealing to people who were like one paycheck away from disaster.
+Because last time, four years ago, we were appealing to people who were like one paycheck away from disaster.

-We got working class voters, whether it was the Rust Belt or the Sunbelt, they came out of the heartland to vote for the president.
+We got working class voters, whether it was the Rust Belt or the Sun Belt, they came out of the heartland to vote for the president.

-And and maybe they'll let them vote.
+And maybe they'll let them vote.

 I don't know.

-So let me get a final thought, Matt Towery.
+Let me get a final thought, Matt Towery.

-Well, I I think that I mean, you you mentioned earlier, of course, any election comes down to the very last day, so my predictions, although I feel strong about them, anything can happen.
+Well, I think that, I mean, you mentioned earlier, of course, any election comes down to the very last day.

 That said, this election will turn out to be a couple of things.

-One turnout, obviously, that's always the major driving force.
+That's always the major driving force.

-How motivated are are the various sides.
+How motivated are the various sides?

-You're not gonna have that middle class that that that sort of swing vote that the Democrats relied on in the past, they're not gonna be motivated to turn out the polls in huge numbers.
+You're not going to have that middle class, that sort of swing vote that the Democrats relied on in the past.

 With President Trump, the intensity is just over the top.

-And I expect that intensity to continue to grow, as now he's not under assault every day on this impeachment nonsense and the Mueller investigation, and the shoe ends up on the other foot, and the other side is on the defense.
+And I expect that intensity to continue to grow as now he's not under assault every day on this impeachment nonsense and the Mueller investigation and the shoe ends up on the other foot and the other side is on the defense.

-All right, thank you both for being with us as we get a snapshot view.
+Thank you both for being with us as we get a snapshot view.

-Watching these people form their circular firing squad in Iowa this weekend was pretty entertaining.
+And watching these people form their circular firing squad in Iowa this weekend was pretty entertaining.

-If you want to be uh a part of this extravaganza.
+All right, 800-941, Sean, if you want to be a part of this extravaganza.

 The first sort of mainstream African American who is articulate and bright and clean, nice looking guy.

-I mean, it's that's a story.
+I mean, that's a storyboard.

 Now is the time to heed the timeless advice from Teddy Roosevelt.